mastcu/SerialEMLibs/ReadMe.txt

 descriptions of various license terms.

-See the file libimod/README-VIS.STUDIO.txt in the IMOD source package for descriptions of how the IMOD libraries here are built in Visual Studio.
+See the file libimod/README-VIS.STUDIO.txt in the IMOD source package for descriptions of how the IMOD libraries here are built in Visual Studio and required environment variable settings.
 See the file ReadMe.txt in the SerialEM source for instructions on modifying the configurations there to use some of the alternative libraries here.

 The libctffind files here are a bit different from other variations: libctffind.lib is from a regular build of IMOD with Intel compilers.
-Specifically, they are built with the 2015 Intel C++ compiler used with the VS2013 toolset, in order to maintain compatibility with Windows XP.
+Specifically, they are built with the 2019 Intel C++ compiler used with the VS2015 toolset.
 A SerialEM built with this will depend on the libctffind.dll built in IMOD and Intel libraries libiomp5md.dll and libmmd.dll, all distributed with SerialEM.
-A 32-build will also depend on msvrc120.dll and msvc120.dll.
+The libctffind-VCOMP.dll and libctffind-VCOMP.lib are built with Visual Studio against vcomp.lib instead of libiomp5md.lib;
-The libctffind-VCOMP.dll and libctffind-VCOMP.lib are built with Visual Studio against vcomp.lib instead of libiomp5md.lib; SerialEM built with libctffind-VCOMP.lib will depend only on the libctffind-VCOMP.dll included here.
+SerialEM built with libctffind-VCOMP.lib will depend only on the libctffind-VCOMP.dll included here.

-Here is a table of what libraries are used in what builds.  v90 and v140 refer to the toolsets installed by VS2008 and VS2015, respectively.
+Below is a table of what libraries are used in what builds.  v90 and v140 refer to the toolsets installed by VS2008 and VS2015, respectively.
 Higher versions of Visual Studio offer a selection of toolsets if earlier versions are installed.